timescale/docs/promscale/manage-data/downsampling.md

 downsample data, the size of the data on disk is reduced, but so is the resolution of the data.
 This means that you have fewer entries in your source data, to take up less space on disk.
-The main reasons for downsampling are to reduce cost, and increase performance.
+The main reasons for downsampling are to reduce cost and increase performance.
 Querying downsampled data gets faster as the size of the data decreases.

-There are two downsampling methods available for use with Promscale; continuous aggregates, and Prometheus recording rules.
+There are two downsampling methods available for use with Promscale: continuous aggregates and Prometheus recording rules.

 There are a few things to take into account when deciding on a downsampling method.